isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The ``communication-interrupted`` boolean value indicates if the server receiving the ``status-get`` command (local server) has been unable to communicate with the partner longer than the duration specified as ``max-response-delay``.
-In such situation we say that active servers are in the communication interrupted state or that the communication between them is interrupted.
+In such a situation we say that active servers are in the communication interrupted state or that the communication between them is interrupted.
 At this point, the local server may start monitoring the DHCP traffic directed to the partner to see if the partner is